ox02/NessusRider/README.md

 - The script requires `google.generativeai`, `urllib3`, and additional libraries listed in `requirements.txt`.
 - The tool currently uses the `gemini-1.5-flash` model.
 Update the model version as necessary.

+## Enhancements ideas

+- Configuration files to centralized the customization.
+- Make sure that only new vulnerabilities are added to the GhostWriter findings library, while existing ones are referenced in the report along with scan details.